holosinc/intro-to-dev/IntroductionToUnity.md

     <img src="Docs/install_unity.PNG" alt="Unity3D" width="400"/>

     Next step is adding modules to the Unity install.
 Depending on your preference, you can install Visual Studio or Visual Studio Code (download [here](https://code.visualstudio.com/)).
-If you any further question regarding which module to get, refer to the [Q&A section](#common-qa).
+If you any further question regarding which module to get, refer to the [Q&A section](#common-qa). *(Tips: Remeber to select "Andriod Build Support" if you are developing on Oculus Quest)*

     <img src="Docs/add_unity_module.PNG" alt="Unity3D" width="400"/>